brunoflores/www-compiler-team/site/blog/a-small-language.md

 > This set of inference rules represents an algorithm because there is exactly
 > one conclusion for each syntactic ASL construct (giving priority to the
 > <imath>\\text{(LET)}</imath> rule over the regular application rule).

+The algorithm is _syntax directed_ since, for a given expression, a type deduction for that expression uses exactly one rule per sub-expression. **The deduction possesses the same structure as the expression**.